MasterOfBrokenLogic/OS/README.md

 # 6. **Schedulers**

-Schedulers are responsible for managing process execution in a computer system.
-There are three main types:
+A scheduler in an operating system is a component responsible for deciding which process or thread should be executed by the CPU at any given time.
+There are three main types of schedulers:
 - **Long-term scheduler**: Decides which processes are admitted into the system.
 - **Short-term scheduler**: Decides which process from the ready queue should be executed next.
 - **Medium-term scheduler**: Manages processes that need to be swapped in or out of memory.